What Is a Lease Agreement?

 Types of Lease Agreements

-There are various types of lease contracts.
-You can enter into a commercial lease – an arrangement between the landlord and the business where the property is leased for commercial use.
-A residential lease is an agreement between the landlord and the individual where the lessee does not use the property for profit maximization or commercial purposes.
-This kind of lease is the most common and is used to lease a house, apartment, or rooms.
-Land, farms, equipment, vehicles and even animals can be leased as well.
+There are various types of Lease Contracts.
+You can enter into a Commercial Lease – an arrangement between the landlord and the business where the property is leased for commercial use.
+A Residential Lease is an agreement between the landlord and the individual where the lessee does not use the property for profit maximization or commercial purposes.
+This kind of lease is the most common and is used to lease a house, apartment, or room.
+Land, farms, equipment, vehicles, and even animals can be leased as well.

 - A Lease-to-Own (also known as a Rent-to-Own) is a traditional Lease Agreement that gives the tenant an option to buy the rental property after the tenancy begins.
 This contract is usually made up of two parts: a standard lease, and an option to purchase.